 Why do we charge for this?

 Firstly, to ensure we attract companies serious about what they are advertising and who are committed to creating an inclusive and diverse workforce.
 Secondly, to cover the running costs of the CareerHub and support other services we provide women free of charge.
-Learn about the women who have benefited from Equate’s work here.

 Is there a discounted rate for SME’s and small businesses?